-A Cornish charity which uses surfing to help injured armed service personnel has reached the final of the National Lottery Awards.
+A Cornish charity which uses surfing to help injured armed service personnel is awaiting the results of the National Lottery awards.

-Surf Action believes surfing helps the wounded regain their confidence and boost their self esteem.
+Surf Action believes surfing helps the wounded regain their confidence and boosts self esteem.

-Surf Action is Cornwall's only finalist competing in the annual search to find the UK's favourite lottery-funded projects and voting begins on Friday.
+It is Cornwall's only finalist competing in the annual search to find the UK's favourite lottery-funded projects.